xocaid/techtonica-assignments/README.md

 ---
 ### Notes
-Projects were created within a limited timeframe of 4 days, so they may not be extensive and could be missing some functionality.
+Projects were created in a limited timeframe of 3-4 days, so they may not be extensive and could be missing some functionality.
 However, these projects serve as a demonstration of what can be achieved within a short timeframe.